language-learners/aligned-media-spec/README.md

 - [`metadata.ts`](./metadata.ts) contains the actual specification for the format.
 - [`examples.ts`](./examples.ts) contains example metadata with comments explaining how to represent different kinds media.
-- [`examples/`](./examples/) contains actual example `*.llmedia` directories, each with a `metadata.json` file generated from `examples.ts`.
+- [`examples/`](./examples/) contains actual example `*.aligned` directories, each with a `metadata.json` file generated from `examples.ts`.
 These are the files that a program implementing this standard should be able to read.
 Note that we haven't provided any sample media files yet!

 GitHub "Pull Requests" with proposed changes are very welcome!